mecid/mecid.github.io/_posts/2023-01-10-mastering-charts-in-swiftui.md

 }
 ```

-As you can see in the example above, we define an instance of the Chart view.
-Then inside the ViewBuilder closure of the Chart view, we use the ForEach view to place the array of numbers using the LineMark.
-The Chart view is smart enough to plot the single line passing all the points defined via LineMark.
+As you can see in the example above, we define an instance of the *Chart* view.
+Then inside the *ViewBuilder* closure of the *Chart* view, we use the *ForEach* view to place the array of numbers using the *LineMark*.
+The *Chart* view is smart enough to plot the single line passing all the points defined via *LineMark*.

 Swift Charts allow us to compose different types of marks on a single chart.
-We have plenty of marks in use, like AreaMark, BarMark, LineMark, PointMark, RectangleMark, and RuleMark.
+We have plenty of marks in use, like *AreaMark*, *BarMark*, *LineMark*, *PointMark*, *RectangleMark*, and *RuleMark*.

 ```swift
 struct ContentView: View {